Hkgamerafa/TFC-AlloyCalculator/README.md

   Automatically completes the rest of the required components once a valid starting entry is provided.

 - **Alloy Ratio Slider**
-  Dynamically adjust the volume of one or more components in accordance with the alloy’s percentage range.
+  Dynamically adjust the volume of one or more components in accordance with the alloy’s percentage range and round it to the nearest integer ore amount.

 ## Beta Disclaimer